“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Second down on the second floor.”
 Thackeray marched up the open staircase and threw open the door to the apartment.

-Matlock stood in the genkon as Thackeray paced around the kitchen like a tour guide.
+Matlock stood in the genkan as Thackeray paced around the kitchen like a tour guide.
 “Here we have the head—ceramic flusher, but a squatter.
 Sorry.”
 He picked up a fly swatter and pointed out the attractions.
-“Here’s the bathroom.
+“The bathroom.
 Shower works fine.
 Refrigerator, cupboards—that one’s yours.”

 “—and the bedrooms are in there,” Thackeray went on.
 “Gordon has the tatami, we have the simulated wood tile.
 You have the closet on the left.”